NixOS/hydra/subprojects/hydra-manual/src/architecture.md

     - polls for evaluation builds that have finished, so their results are read back
     - does not evaluate anything itself
 - **`hydra-eval-jobset`** (Perl)
-    - called by the evaluator, in two separate runs per evaluation
+    - fetches a jobset's inputs through the input plugins and hashes them
-    - scheduling run: fetches the jobset's inputs, hashes them, instantiates a derivation that will run `nix-eval-jobs`, and queues it as an ordinary build in a hidden `hydra:evaluations` jobset
+    - instantiates a derivation that will run `nix-eval-jobs`, and queues it as an ordinary build in a hidden `hydra:evaluations` jobset
-    - completing run (`--finish-evaluation`): reads the jobs out of that build's output and turns them into builds of the evaluated jobset
-    - it never runs `nix-eval-jobs` itself: evaluation happens inside the build, so it is sandboxed, distributed and retried like any other work
+    - does not run `nix-eval-jobs`: evaluation happens inside that build, so it is sandboxed, distributed and retried like any other work
+- **`hydra-finish-eval`** (Perl)
+    - reads the jobs out of a finished evaluation build's output and turns them into builds of the jobset that was evaluated
+    - the two are separate programs because they run at separate times: the build between them can take hours and outlive either process, so what joins them is in the database.
+They share almost nothing — one talks to the input plugins, the other to the jobs.
 - **`hydra-queue-runner`** (Rust)
     - reads `.drv` files from the coordinator's Nix store
     - schedules build steps across builders